Hinode, Tokyo

-Hinode (日の出町, Hinode-machi) is a town located in the western portion of Tokyo Metropolis, Japan.
+Hinode (日の出町, Hinode-machi) is a town located in the western portion of Tokyo Prefecture, Japan.
 As of 1 April 2021, the town had an estimated population of 16,563, and a population density of 590 persons per km2.
 The total area of the town is 28.07 sqkm.

 Geography

 Hinode is located in the foothills of the Okutama Mountains of western Tokyo.
 The highest point is Mount Hinode at 902 m.
 The Hirai and Ōguno Rivers drain the town.